Survive the Chill: Winter Houseplant Care

 Provide enough light.

 We all know that there are fewer hours of sunlight during the winter months of the year.
-You should also be taking into account that the light that is coming into your house is at a different angle this time of the year.
-Make sure to relocate plants as needed so that they are receiving the most sunlight possible.
+You should also consider that the light coming into your house is at a different angle this time of year.
+Make sure to relocate plants as needed so that they receive the most sunlight possible.
 Consider supplemental light if you think your plants cannot get enough access to natural sunlight.
 You might also want to think about rotating your plants weekly so that all sides are getting access to the light and will not lean.

 Keep them comfortable.